 Making a financial commitment:

 The Book of Common Prayer says that the duty of all Christians is to “follow Christ; to come together week by week for corporate worship; and to work, pray, and give for the spread of the kingdom of God.”
 The canons of the Diocese of Newark, in compliance with state laws governing religious corporations, specify that to be a voting member one must, for six months prior to a parish election, be a regular attendant at the parish and a regular contributor to the current expenses of the parish.
 Most members make an annual pledge of financial support, either during the fall stewardship campaign or at any time during the year.
-Call the parish office for a pledge form or offering envelopes.
+You may submit your pledge commitment online here.

 A 'member in good standing' is one whose baptism is entered in the parish register (through one of the means described above), who worships regularly, and who is a contributor of record (by pledge or other identifiable contribution) to the general support of the parish.
 Baptized members in good standing are eligible to serve on the vestry.
 Only confirmed communicants in good standing can serve as wardens or be licensed by the Bishop as lay readers, chalice bearers and Eucharistic ministers.